smogelmose/smogelmose/README.md

 🏕 I hike and enjoy outdoor experiences.\
 🎮 I like to bring people together for a friendly game.\
 🦄 I study generative art with Processing.\
-👨🏻‍🏭 I create things with Raspberry Pi.\
+👨🏻‍🏭 I create strange things with the Raspberry Pi.\
 📝 I write poetry and fiction with Scrivener.\
 💀 I study figurative sculpting and anatomy.\
 👨🏻‍🏫 I teach with a people-first approach.